We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 8. Tray-based tooth whiteners

 Some dentists offer tray-based tooth whitening, but home versions are also available over-the-counter.
-Tray-based tooth whiteners can lighten the teeth by one or two shades.
+Tray-based tooth whiteners can lighten the teeth by

 This tooth whitening method involves wearing a fitted tray over the teeth.
-The tray contains a bleaching gel and is worn for 2 to 4 hours a day or overnight.
+The tray contains a bleaching gel and is worn for

 9. Whitening strips